Bibigon

 Bibigon (Russian: Бибигон) was a Russian television channel dedicated to children and adolescents.
 The channel, a subsidiary of Russia-1 and owned by VGTRK, was first launched on 1 September 2007.
-It was originally launched as a block in daytime on Russia, Sport and Kultura.
-Bibigon was only available in Russia and Armenia.
-The channel was named after the character of Chukovsky's fairytale "The adventures of Bibigon".
+It was originally launched as a block in daytime on Russia, Sport and Culture channels.
+The channel was named after the character of Chukovsky's fairy tale "The adventures of Bibigon".

-The channel was replaced by Karusel on 27 December 2010.